Pechladda/notification-hub-team20/PRD.md

 ## 7. Business Rules

 ### BR-01 Deduplication via eventId
-eventId must be unique per source system (enforced with a unique constraint in the DB).
+must be unique per source system (enforced with a unique constraint in the DB).
 If duplicated, the system returns the original result without creating a new notification.

 ### BR-02 Authentication via API Key
-Only accept events from source systems with a pre-registered API key.
+Only accept events whose signature (HMAC computed with the source system's pre-registered shared secret) matches the request body.
+A missing or invalid signature is always rejected, regardless of how plausible the payload looks.

 ### BR-03 User Preferences Override a Valid Event
 Even if an event passes all validation steps, if the user has opted out of that category, the system must not create a visible notification for them.